Wondering How Do I Stop Sweating Between My Legs? Here’s What You Should Know

 • Antifungal cream or powder: If dampness is causing irritation or repeated yeast infections, your doctor may prescribe an anti-fungal cream or powder.

 • Botox injections: Yes, the very same cosmetic treatment for crow’s feet and wrinkles can be used to help manage excess sweating.
 Botox injections work by paralyzing the nerves that activate your sweat glands.
 When your temperature rises, those nerves will not send the usual signal to the sweat glands to start producing sweat.
 While not permanent, this is a highly effective treatment.
-Right now, Botox has been approved for underarm application but is used off-label to treat hyperhidrosis (excessive sweating) in other body parts.
-If you’re considering this treatment, talk to your doctor about the treatment, costs, and side effects.
-Botox is not permanent, but it can last many months.
+Right now, Botox has been approved for underarm application, but is used off-label to treat hyperhidrosis (excessive sweating) in other body parts.
+If you’re considering this treatment, talk to your doctor about the treatment, costs, side effects.
+Botox is not permanent but it can last many months.

-Sweating (Including Groin Sweat) Is Completely Normal
+Sweating Is Completely Normal

-Written by Jane Flanagan — Updated on January 5, 2023.
+Written by Jane Flanagan — Updated on April 12, 2024.

 We hope you found this post informative — but remember: we’re not doctors and this post is not medical advice!
 While all posts are fact-checked and well researched, we always recommend you chat with your doctor about any questions or concerns you might have regarding a medical condition.
-We’re here to support and educate, but never with the aim of disregarding professional medical advice you’ve been given.
-Phew, now that that’s out of the way, you can go on living unapologetically free.